-AutoSSL runs into issues when domains do not follow best practices and utilize the web host’s DNS servers.
+AutoSSL can experience problems when domains do not follow best practices and use the web host’s DNS servers.
 There are a couple of options to point the domain name to A2 Hosting’s network.
-After broken domains have been redirected to the appropriate sources, AutoSSL can be enabled for the fixed domains.
-The methods below cover how to properly configure DNS settings within cPanel.
+After broken domains have been redirected to the correct locations, AutoSSL can be enabled for the fixed domains.
+The methods below cover how to properly configure DNS settings.

-If the previous options do not work, you will need to provide the DCV record for the domain to the DNS provider.
-Some content management systems (e.g. Wordpress) will not allow direct access to the necessary areas to allow for an update.
-To find the name and record of the DCV record, follow the instructions below:
+If the previous methods do not work, you must provide the domain's Domain Control Validation (DCV) record to the DNS provider.
+Some content management systems (such as Wordpress) do not allow direct access to the necessary areas for an update.
+To find the name and record of the DCV record, follow these steps:

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.